 Procedure

-A participant invitation was posted on social media, SurveyCircle, and the University of Derby Research Participation Scheme (see Appendix F).
-Contact details for the researcher and the supervisor were provided.
-Participants who volunteered clicked the Qualtrics invitation link, opening an information sheet (see Appendix F), informed consent form (see Appendix G), and demographic questions (see Appendix H).
-Participants then filled in the PIH, GAD7, CES-D, and WHOQOL-BREF (see appendices C, D, E, and A) presented in randomised order, to avoid order bias, for a total of 65 questions, lasting 7–25 minutes as recorded by Qualtrics.
-A final debrief sheet included informed consent confirmation (see Appendix I).
+A participant invitation was posted on social media, SurveyCircle, and the University of Derby Research Participation Scheme (see Appendix F).).
+Participants filled in the measures, which were presented in a randomised order, to avoid order bias, for a total of 65 questions, lasting 7–25 minutes as recorded by Qualtrics.
+A final debrief sheet included informed consent confirmation .

 Data Analysis

-Quantitative data from the scales were compared to population averages.
+Data from the sample for each scale were compared to population averages.
 Hierarchical multiple linear regression added each variable one by one across three models (Model 1: self-management; Model 2: anxiety; Model 3: depression) to investigate how much variance each variable contributed to the outcome variable of quality of life [40].

 Results